JupiterOne-Archives/docs-old/docs/integrations/knowbe4/index.md

 JupiterOne provides a managed integration with KnowBe4.
 The integration connects directly to KnowBe4 APIs to obtain account metadata and analyze resource relationships.
-You authorize access by providing that an API token.
+You authorize access by providing an API token to the **KnowBe4 Reporting API**.

+## Acquiring an API Token
+You can generate a new key in your [KnowBe4 Account Settings][] under the API section.
+Be sure to request a key for the **Reporting API** not the **User Event API** KnowBe4 APIs are available to Platinum and Diamond customers.

 ## Integration Instance Configuration